djsra1/php-nginx-mssql/README.md

 # php-nginx-mssql
-Dockers and docker-compose for WEB PHP+MS SQL Server development in Windows.
+Dockers and docker-compose for PHP+MS SQL Server WEB-development on Windows.

 The similar decision for Linux is here https://github.com/Nebezcoda/php_nginx_mssql